Connect a Next.js application to Neon

 - Specify your project settings and click Create Project.

-Create a Next.js project
+Create a Next.js project and add dependencies

 Create a Next.js project if you do not have one.
 For instructions, see Create a Next.js App, in the Vercel documentation.